-- 7. Agenda.
+- 6.8.
+Agenda Items.
 The Chair, in cooperation with the Vice-Chair and the Commissioner, shall prepare and submit to each member of the Commission, prior to each meeting, an advance copy of an agenda, outlining matters that should be considered and such other matters, materials, and information as members have requested to be included for consideration.
+The notice of each agenda item will indicate when and by whom the agenda item was requested.
+Notice The Chair, Vice-Chair, and the Commissioner shall work in cooperation with one another to prepare meeting agendas.
+At each meeting, Commission Members shall be provided an opportunity to request agenda items they want to hear at the next meeting.
+All items suggested by commission members in an official meeting shall be considered.
+Additionally, A Commission Member may request an agenda item for consideration after a meeting.
+To do so, the Commission member should send a request to the Commissioner at least 20 business days before the next scheduled meeting.

-- 8. Order of Business.
+- 7.9.
+Order of Business.
 The order of business to be observed by the Commission shall be at the discretion of the Chair but generally should be as follows:

 - a.
 Call to Order/Ascertain Quorum/Invocation

 - b.
 Appoint Recording Secretary

 - c.
 Introduction of Visitors and Guests

 - d.
 Invitation for Public Input

 - e.
 Receive Requests and Motions for Excused Absences

 - f.
 Receive Minutes of the Previous Meeting(s)

 - g.
 Communications

 - h.
 Reports of Committees

 - i.
 Unfinished Business

 - j.
 New Business

 - k.
 Executive Session

-- 1. Other Business
+- Lk.
+Other Business

-- m.
+- m.l.
 Adjournment

-- 9. Request for Information.
-In order to keep all members of the Commission properly informed and to prevent duplication of work, any written report, survey, statistics, or information requested by the Commission, or any member thereof should be initiated by action of the Commission and duly recorded in the minutes.
+- 8.10.
+Request for Information.
+In order to To keep all members of the Commission properly informed and to prevent duplication of work, any written report, survey, statistics, or information requested by the Commission, or any member thereof should be initiated by action of the Commission and duly recorded in the minutes.
 Copies of such reports should be made available to all members of the Commission.

-- 10. Rules of Order.
+- 9.11.
+Rules of Order.
 Meetings of the Commission shall generally be informal, with customary motions and seconding's.
 Robert's Rules of Order shall apply if so declared by the Chair, or by a majority of members present at any meeting.
 If Robert's Rules of Order are invoked, a parliamentarian will be designated by the Chair.

-- 11. Minutes of the Commission Meetings.
-Copies of the official minutes of each meeting of the Commission shall be distributed to members of the Commission, key Department personnel, Legislative Reference Library and to private citizens upon making a formal request.
-An official copy of all minutes shall remain on file in the Department's offices, available to any citizen desiring to examine them.
-The format of the minutes shall generally